cvetaevvitaliy/telemetry-system/README.md

 - MCU STM32F405
 - OLED display
 - Lipo charging chip
-- Save logging information to MicroSD card
+- Data loger - logging of received information to MicroSD

 The display is only needed to display service information, all telemetry is transmitted to a PC via USB to display telemetry in a GUI application, transmission of control commands for the "air device"